Table of Contents

 The investigation setting will be in the South Florida Clinic.
 This healthcare institution has been chosen because it provides dialysis care to their patients.
 Consequently, a sample population of 67 patients undergoing dialysis will be involved in the study.
 The participants will be the individuals who are 45 years old and more.
 The investigator will cooperate closely with the hospital’s administration and the nursing staff working in the dialysis department to identify the people who have attained the requisite age.
 Afterwards, such individuals will be approached, explained the objectives of the study and requested to take part in it.
 Then the investigation team will let the participants know that they have a right to refuse if they do not want to take part in the study.

 The participants’ will have their names concealed with the aim to enhance their confidentiality.
 Each participant will have a unique computer-generated code.
-Thus, the subjects will be referred o by the codes instead of names, with all the documents being completed using these.
+Thus, the subjects wil be referred to by the codes instead of names, with all the documents being completed using these.
 Besides, the information provided by them will be kept in a locked safe, with no unauthorized personnel allowed to access it.

 Get 19% OFF